abcd567a/dump1090/README.md

 This is packaged with jessie. `sudo apt-get install librtlsdr-dev`

+### Dependencies - LimeSDR

+You will need a build of [LimeSuite](https://github.com/myriadrf/LimeSuite).
+See detailed instruction on [the official Wiki](https://wiki.myriadrf.org/Lime_Suite) how to build and install it.

 ### Actually building it

 Nothing special, just build it (`dpkg-buildpackage -b`)